Job Search Masterclass Specialized Job Searches

 The quiet in the modern office feels louder than any explosion you’ve heard.
 You’re wearing a nice suit that feels strange, talking to a hiring person who doesn't seem to see the value in your years of service.
 The patches on your shoulder are gone; there are no clear signs to tell this new person who you are or what you’ve done.

 People who mean well tell you to just "change the words on your resume."
 It's like they think swapping "Platoon Leader" for "Project Manager" will magically fix everything.
 But this is deeper than just knowing new words.
-You are trying to use a map designed for high-stakes military situations to navigate a world based on agreement and polite conversation.
+You are trying to use a map designed for high-stakes military situations to move through a world built on agreement and polite conversation.

 Switching from military to civilian work is not just about finding a job; it’s about completely remaking who you are professionally.
 You need to stop just explaining what you did and start showing how you bring real value to a new system that won’t give you all the answers upfront.